 The Ribbon is popular target for add-in customizations.
-Add-in Express includes a powerful visual designer for customizing the Office 2013, Office 2010 and 2007 Ribbon UI.
+Add-in Express includes a powerful visual designer for customizing the Office 2016, Office 2013, Office 2010 and 2007 Ribbon UI.
 With this Ribbon designer you can quickly build a custom ribbon and define its properties.

 In addition, Add-in Express designers allow you to achieve "advanced" strategies like re-purposing standard Office Ribbon control events to behave as you need them to behave, without the need to create Ribbon XML on your own.
 Again, you design and write your business logic, Add-in Express takes care of the rest!

 Custom Office task panes

 Customizing the Office Ribbon and traditional toolbars garners lots of attention.
 But perhaps one of the most powerful customization options is with task panes.
 Add-in Express makes creating custom Office task pane really easy.
 All that is required is to add a UserControl to your project, design it to requirements, write your code, and add it to the Add-in Module's TaskPanes collection.
 The only real trick is to assign your user control the collection item's ControlProdID.
 You can learn more about task panes by reading the article from our Developer Guide covering custom Office task panes.